Universal covering spaces and fundamental groups in algebraic geometry as schemes: The algebraic fundamental group family

 Let $\fT \upi(X,x_0)$ be the topological group underlying the fiber of $ \upi(X) \rightarrow X$ above $x_0.$ Let $\cF_{x_0}$ be the fiber functor over $x_0$.
-The action $\upi(X) \times_X Y \rightarrow Y$ shows that $\cF_{x_0}$ is a functor from finite, \'etale, connected, Galois covering spaces to continuous, finite, transitive, symmetric $\fT \upi(X,x_0)$-sets.
+The action $\upi(X) \times_X Y \rightarrow Y$ shows that $\cF_{x_0}$ induces a functor from finite, \'etale, connected, Galois covering spaces to continuous, finite, transitive, symmetric $\fT \upi(X,x_0)$-sets.
 (A symmetric transitive $G$-set for a group $G$ is defined to mean a $G$-set isomorphic to the set of cosets of a normal subgroup.
 Equivalently, a symmetric transitive $G$-set is a set with a transitive action of $G$ such that for any two elements of the set, there is a morphism of $G$-sets taking the first to the second.)

-It suffices to show that $\cF_{x_0}$ is an equivalence of categories.
-By fpqc descent, pull-back by $p$ is an equivalence of categories $p^*$ from affine $X$-schemes to affine $\tX$-schemes with descent data.
-Because $\tX$ trivializes any finite, \'etale $X$-scheme, it is straightforward to see that $p^*$ gives an equivalence of categories from finite, \'etale, covering spaces of $X$ to trivial, finite, \'etale covering spaces of $\tX$ equipped with an action of $\underline{\Aut(\tX/X)}.$ Taking fibers, we have that $\cF_{x_0}$ is an equivalence from finite, \'etale, connected, Galois covering spaces to continuous, finite, transitive, symmetric $\fT \upi(X,x_0)$-sets. \epf
+Since $\pi_1(X, x_0)$ is characterized by the fact that $\cF_{x_0}$ induces an equivalence of categories from finite, \'etale, connected, Galois covering spaces to continuous, finite, transitive, symmetric $\pi_1(X,x_0)$-sets, it suffices to show that $\cF_{x_0}$ viewed as a functor to $\fT \upi(X,x_0)$-sets as in the previous paragraph is an equivalence of categories.
+By fpqc descent, pull-back by $p$, denoted $p^*$, is an equivalence of categories from affine $X$-schemes to affine $\tX$-schemes with descent data.
+Because $\tX$ trivializes any finite, \'etale $X$-scheme, it is straightforward to see that $p^*$ gives an equivalence of categories from finite, \'etale, covering spaces of $X$ to trivial, finite, \'etale covering spaces of $\tX$ equipped with an action of $\underline{\Aut(\tX/X)}.$ It follows from Proposition \ref{Yoneda_triv_means_triv_bundle} that taking the topological space underlying the fiber over a geometric point of $\tX$ is an equivalence of categories from trivial, finite, \'etale covering spaces of $\tX$ equipped with an action of $\underline{\Aut(\tX/X)}$ to continuous, finite, transitive, symmetric $\Aut(\tX/X)$-sets.
+Forgetting the choice of geometric point of $\tX$ shows that $\cF_{x_0}$ is an equivalence from the category of finite, \'etale, connected, Galois covering spaces of $X$ to continuous, finite, transitive, symmetric $\fT \upi(X,x_0)$-sets. \end{proof}

 The remainder of this section is devoted to examples and properties of the fundamental group family.